insertinterestingnamehere/insertinterestingnamehere.github.io/posts/basic-examples.md

 It is used to specify ranges of indices over which to slice an array.
 Since multiple arguments are not allowed for the indexing operator in C++, the call operator is used for array slicing.

-For compiling these examples on Windows, I used a recent development version of clang compiled with mingw-w64 and gfortran.
+For compiling these examples on Windows, I used gfortran and a recent development version (3.7.0 dev) of clang compiled with mingw-w64.
-The exact compiler calls replacing (algorithm) with the name of each particular algorithm were
+The exact compiler calls replacing "(algorithm)" with the name of each particular algorithm were
 ```shell
 clang++ -fPIC -O3 -I"c:/Program Files (x86)/libdynd/include" -std=c++11 (algorithm).cpp -L"c:/Program Files (x86)/libdynd/lib/static" -ldynd -o (algorithm).exe
 gfortran -fPIC -O3 (algorithm).f90 -o (algorithm)_f.exe